Mentor Research Institute

 The feasibility of value-based care will depend on your organization’s ability to make gather, aggregate, analyze, performance data, and make data informed decisions that you trust and will ensure targets proposed by Healthplans targets are achievable.
 There must also be ongoing monitoring and continuous improvement program.
 The challenge facing Healthplan is group size.
 A provider practice group smaller than 300 cannot do all that is required and cannot negotiate effectively.
 To manage a VBP contract startup provider practices will need 1 to 2 full time staff including the necessary online technology for communication, training and administration.
 Rather that pay for that, Healthplans may offer to do all that for provider practices.

 Finally, provider group practices can compel employees (i.e., who use tax form w-2) to adhere to VBP target.
 Their only option is quit and go into private practice.
-But owners cannot compel contracted providers (i.e., tax form 1099).
-Contracted providers may have other sources of income allowing them to quit easily.
-Also, you can expect that Venture capital companies will offer to buy your business if (1) you have w-2 providers, (2) you have Healthplan contracts, and (3) you survive for 3 years.
+But group practice owners can have difficulty compelling contracted providers (i.e., tax form 1099) how to practice.
+Contracted providers may have other sources of income allowing them to quit more easily.
+Also, Venture capital companies are more likely to offer to buy your business if (1) you have 50 to 100 w-2 providers, (2) you have Healthplan contracts, and (3) you thrive as a group for 3 years.

 For related information see: